mminl-de/interscore/README.md

 This project was made for our personal use in a Cycleball tournament under hilarious deadlines.

 ## Usage
+1. `git clone --recursive https://github.com/hiimsergey/interscore && cd interscore`
-1. Ensure your OBS edition supports Browser Source.
+2. Ensure your OBS edition supports Browser Source.
-2. Compile the frontend script and the binaries with `make js b-install r-install`.
+3. Compile the frontend script and the binaries with `make js b-install r-install`.
-3. Fill out `input.json` given the template at `input.template.json`.
+4. Fill out `input.json` given the template at `input.template.json`.
-4. Open `frontnend/index.html` in OBS Studio and set appropriate dimensions.
+5. Open `frontnend/index.html` in OBS Studio and set appropriate dimensions.
-5. Launch the `interscore` binary.
+6. Launch the `interscore` binary.
-6. Give the `interscore-rentnerend` binary to your nearest referee.
+7. Give the `interscore-rentnerend` binary to your nearest referee.
-7. Reload the HTML page so that you see `Client upgraded to WebSocket connection!` in the backend terminal.
+8. Reload the HTML page so that you see `Client upgraded to WebSocket connection!` in the backend terminal.
-8. Press `?` (followed by Enter/Return) in the backend terminal for possible actions.
+9. Press `?` (followed by Enter/Return) in the backend terminal for possible actions.

 ## TODO new
 - FINAL release binaries in GitHub Releases